 Discussion of our business and operations included in this Annual Report on Form 10-K should be read together with the risk factors set forth below.
 They describe various risks and uncertainties we are or may become subject to, many of which are difficult to predict or beyond our control.
+Although the risks summarized below are organized by heading, and each risk is summarized separately, many of the risks are interrelated.
 These risks and uncertainties, together with other factors described elsewhere in this report, have the potential to affect our business, financial condition, results of operations, cash flows, strategies or prospects in a material and adverse manner.